diondokter/device-driver/book/src/v2/tutorial-ym3812.md

 For this tutorial, we'll set up for using the compile macro.

-Now that we've got our crate, we should a couple of things:
+Now that we've got our crate, we should do a couple of things:
 - Place our ddsl file in the crate root.
 Let's call it `ym3812.ddsl`, but you can call it anything.
 - Add the required dependencies:
   ```sh